HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

   <figcaption>{{ figure_link(caption="A ranked list of the top ten image aspect ratios (mobile).", sheets_gid="1668821585", sql_file="top_aspect_ratios.sql") }}</figcaption>
 </figure>

-#### Image colorspaces
+#### Image color spaces

 Images are made of pixels and each pixel has a color.
 The range of colors that are possible within a given image is determined by that image's [color space](https://en.wikipedia.org/wiki/Color_space).

 The default color space on the web is [sRGB](https://en.wikipedia.org/wiki/SRGB).
 CSS colors are specified in sRGB by default and, unless they're marked otherwise, <a hreflang="en" href="https://imageoptim.com/color-profiles.html">browsers assume that the colors in images are sRGB, too</a>.

-This made sense in a world where approximately all display and capture hardware de`alt` in sRGB (or something close to it).
+This made sense in a world where approximately all display and capture hardware dealt in sRGB (or something close to it).
 But the times, they are a-changin'.
 In 2022, most phone cameras capture in wider-than-sRGB gamuts.
 Also, display hardware capable of richer, outside-of-sRGB colors is now quite common.

-Every modern browser that's painting to a wide-gamut display will happily paint vibrant, outside-of-sRGB pixels, if we encode our images using wider than sRGB gamuts.
+Every modern browser that's painting to a wide-gamut display will happily paint vibrant, outside-of-sRGB colors, if we encode our images using wider than sRGB gamuts.
 But are we?

 In short: No.

-In order to tell a browser an image uses a non-sRGB color space, one must usually (see big caveat, below) attach an [ICC profile](https://en.wikipedia.org/wiki/ICC_profile) to it that describes the image's color space.
-Those ICC profiles have names, and we found a little more than 25,000 unique ones in use on the web.
+In order to tell a browser that an image uses a non-sRGB color space, authors must generally attach an [ICC profile](https://en.wikipedia.org/wiki/ICC_profile) to it that describes the image's color space.
+Those ICC profiles have names.
+We found a little more than 25,000 unique ICC profile names in use on the web.
 Here are the top 20:

 <figure>